Stocks Burst Higher, S&P 500 at Record on Vaccine Hopes

-Stocks around the world are surging Monday, sending Wall Street back to record heights, on a burst of hope following encouraging data for a potential COVID-19 vaccine.
+Stocks are jumping worldwide Monday, catapulting Wall Street back to record heights, on a burst of hope following encouraging data about a potential COVID-19 vaccine.

-The S&P 500 jumped 3.2% in early trading after Pfizer said an early peek at its vaccine data suggests the shots may be 90% effective at preventing COVID-19, though that doesn't mean its release is imminent.
-That put the index at the heart of many 401(k) accounts on track to close at a record for the first time in more than two months.
+The S&P 500 was 2.8% higher in midday trading after Pfizer said an early peek at its vaccine data suggests the shots may be 90% effective at preventing COVID-19, though that doesn't mean its release is imminent.
+The index at the heart of many 401(k) accounts is on track to close at an all-time high for the first time in more than two months, after soaring as much as 3.9% earlier in the morning.

 Financial markets around the world were already climbing before the vaccine data's release, and Wall Street seemed set to follow on relief that the limbo created by the long, market-bruising battle for the White House was finally clearing.
 Democrat Joe Biden over the weekend clinched the last of the electoral votes needed to become the next president.